MrJonesAPS/Syllabus/markdown/APCSP2324.md

 ## Gradebook

-All graded items will be in Canvas, and only Interim/Quarter grades will be entered in StudentVUE/Synergy
+All graded summative assessments will be appear in Synergy.
+Some formative work will be completed in other platforms and will not be viewable on Canvas or Synergy.

 ## Grading Policies